AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program for arm7 to implement a 8-bit binary count on the leds connected to port 0 pins.
 - Objective of the experiment
+	- To understand the basic concepts of embedded C programming for ARM7
+	- To gain information about the data types in embedded C
 - Brief theory about the experiment

+	**Brief Theory:**

+	This experiment involves developing an embedded C program for the ARM7 microcontroller to implement an 8-bit binary count on LEDs connected to port 0 pins.

+	ARM7 is a group of older 32-bit RISC ARM processor cores.
+They are widely used in embedded systems due to their low power consumption, ample I/O capabilities, and compact size.
+In this experiment, we are using the ARM7 microcontroller's GPIO (General Purpose Input/Output) functionality to control LEDs connected to its port 0 pins.

+	The 8-bit binary count is a sequence that goes from 0 (all LEDs off) to 255 (all LEDs on) in binary.
+Each step in the sequence is displayed on the LEDs, with each LED representing one bit.

+	**Description of PINSEL, IODIR, and for loop in Embedded C:**

+	- **PINSEL:** This register is used to select the function of the pins.
+Each pin can serve multiple purposes.
+For example, it can be used as a GPIO pin or for other specific functions like ADC, PWM, etc. By setting the appropriate bits in the PINSEL register, we can select the function of the pin.

+	- **IODIR:** This register is used to set the direction (input or output) of the GPIO pins.
+If a bit in the IODIR register is set to 0, the corresponding pin is set as an input.
+If it's set to 1, the pin is set as an output.

+	- **For Loop in Embedded C:** The for loop in Embedded C is similar to the for loop in standard C. It is used to repeat a block of statements a certain number of times.
+The loop is controlled by a counter variable, which starts at an initial value and increments (or decrements) each time the loop iterates, until it reaches a final value.
+In the context of this experiment, a for loop could be used to iterate through the 8-bit binary count from 0 to 255.

 - Algorithm & Program
 	```c
 	#include<LPC21xx.h>